wcgordon1/lamplighter/manuscript/active/ch2_Stacks_and_Strays.md

 "Like the one above your table."
 Ms. Kestrel's pen tapped against her desk once, twice.
 "Among others."

 Ivy counted the question marks on the map.
-There were more than she'd expected—at least a dozen scattered throughout the old quarter, with a heavy concentration around the clock tower and the harbor district.
+There were more than she'd expected; at least a dozen scattered throughout the old quarter, with a heavy concentration around the clock tower and the harbor district.
 "That's a lot of unexplained behavior."

 "Greywater is an old city," Ms. Kestrel said.
 "Old cities have... quirks.
 Buildings settle in unexpected ways.
 Electrical systems develop their own rhythms.
 Infrastructure takes on a kind of personality after enough decades of use."
 She set down her pen and leaned back in her chair.
 "Most people just accept it as part of the charm.
 A few of us find it interesting enough to document."